SyncfusionExamples/ftp-aspcore-file-provider/README.md

-# ASP.NET Core FTP service for the file manager component
+# FTP service for the file manager component

-This repository contains the ASP.NET Core file transfer protocol file system providers for the Essential JS 2 File Manager component.
+This repository contains the ASP.NET Core file transfer protocol file system providers for the Syncfusion File Manager component.

 ## Key Features